Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 Move on to coffee, oils, condiments, and any baby food in the house.

-- Coffee: switch to organic single origin coffee.
+- Coffee: no glyphosate residue free or BioChecked certification currently covers coffee.
+Switch to USDA Organic single origin from a roaster that publishes independent residue testing.
 Conventional coffee is sprayed with glyphosate as a weed killer under coffee trees in many regions.

 Day 5: Filter Your Water